Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: Introduction

-\begin{theorem} For a stabilizer code $[[n, 1, d]]$, a logical $C^{k}Z(\theta)$ gate can be implemented non-transversally using a circuit that involves only $d$ qubits, called \textit{active qubits}, of each code block as shown in Fig. \ref{fig:CkZ}, where $Z(\theta)=diag(1,exp^{i\theta})$ and $k\in\{0, 1, 2, ...\}$. \end{theorem} Magnifying this circuit draws our attention towards the only possible non-Clifford gate $C^kZ(\theta)$, which is often the main challenge for fault-tolerant implementation of the circuit.
-In the code concatenation approaches, both $C^kZ(\theta)$ and Clifford gates appeared in the circuit must be transversal on $C_2$.
-Here, two related important questions are arisen: "Instead of using two codes $C_1$ and $C_2$ with a complementary set of transversal gates, is it possible to use a more efficient code $C_2'$ than $C_2$ in the second level of concatenation with possibly non-transversal implementation for $C^kZ(\theta)$ and exploit other methods to complete the fault-tolerant gate set on $C_2'$?" or "Is it possible to encode only the target qubit of $C^kZ(\theta)$ of each codeword, e.g. $q_t$, using a code with transversal $C^kZ(\theta)$ and encode the rest of active qubits using a more efficient code with possibly non-transversal implementation for $C^kZ(\theta)$?".
-Fortunately the answer to both questions is yes and this leads to two approaches namely \textit{hybrid code concatenation (HCC)} and \textit{extended non-uniform code concatenation (ENUCC)}, respectively.
+Magnifying this circuit draws our attention to the only possible non-Clifford gate $C^kZ(\theta)$, which is often the main challenge for fault-tolerant implementation of the circuit.
+In the uniform and non-unifrom code concatenation approaches, both $C^kZ(\theta)$ and Clifford gates in the circuit must be transversal on $C_2$.
+Here, two related important questions arise: 1.
+Instead of using two codes $C_1$ and $C_2$ with a complementary set of transversal gates, is it possible to use a more efficient code $C_2'$ than $C_2$ in the second level of concatenation with possibly non-transversal implementation for $C^kZ(\theta)$ and exploit other methods to implement it fault-tolerantly on $C_2'$?
+2. Is it possible to encode only the target qubit of $C^kZ(\theta)$ of each codeword, i.e., $q_t$, using a code with transversal $C^kZ(\theta)$ and encode the rest of active qubits using a more efficient code with possibly non-transversal implementation for $C^kZ(\theta)$?
+Fortunately the answer to both questions is yes and this leads to two approaches that we call \textit{Hybrid Code Concatenation (HCC)} and \textit{Extended NonUniform Code Concatenation (ENUCC)}, respectively.
 Describing how these approaches are accomplished is the main focus of this paper.